Copyright (c) 2022-2026, The Isaac Lab Project Developers (https://github.com/isaac-sim/IsaacLab/blob/main/CONTRIBUTORS.md).

 logger = logging.getLogger(__name__)

 [docs] class IsaacTeleopDevice: """A IsaacTeleop-based teleoperation device for Isaac Lab.
 This device provides an interface between IsaacTeleop's retargeting pipeline and Isaac Lab environments.
-It composes three focused collaborators: * :class:`XrAnchorManager` -- XR anchor prim setup, synchronization, and coordinate-frame transform computation. * :class:`TeleopSessionLifecycle` -- pipeline building, OpenXR handle acquisition, session creation/destruction, and action-tensor extraction. * :class:`CommandHandler` -- callback registration and XR message-bus command dispatch.
+It composes three focused collaborators: * :class:`XrAnchorManager` -- XR anchor prim setup, synchronization, and coordinate-frame transform computation. * :class:`TeleopSessionLifecycle` -- pipeline building, OpenXR handle acquisition, session creation/destruction, and action-tensor extraction. * :class:`CommandHandler` -- callback registration for START / STOP / RESET commands, bridged from the pipeline-based control events.
 Together they manage: 1.
 XR anchor configuration and synchronization 2.
 IsaacTeleop session lifecycle 3.
 Action tensor generation from the retargeting pipeline The device uses IsaacTeleop's TensorReorderer to flatten pipeline outputs into a single action tensor matching the environment's action space.
 Frame rebasing: By default, all output poses are expressed in the simulation world frame.
 When an application needs poses in a different frame (e.g. robot base link for IK), there are two options: * **Config-driven** (recommended): set :attr:`~IsaacTeleopCfg.target_frame_prim_path` to the USD prim whose frame the output should be expressed in.
 The device reads the prim's world transform each frame and applies the rebase automatically. * **Explicit**: pass a ``target_T_world`` matrix directly to :meth:`advance`.
 In both cases the device composes ``target_T_world @ world_T_anchor`` before feeding the matrix into the retargeting pipeline, so all resulting poses are expressed in the target frame.
-Teleop commands: The device supports callbacks for START, STOP, and RESET commands that can be triggered via XR controller buttons or the message bus.
+Teleop commands: The device supports callbacks for START, STOP, and RESET commands that can be triggered via the message-channel control pipeline or registered directly via :meth:`add_callback`.
 Example: .. code-block:: python cfg = IsaacTeleopCfg( pipeline_builder=my_pipeline_builder, sim_device="cuda:0", ) # Poses in world frame (default) with IsaacTeleopDevice(cfg) as device: while running: action = device.advance() env.step(action.repeat(num_envs, 1)) # Config-driven rebase into robot base frame cfg.target_frame_prim_path = "/World/Robot/base_link" with IsaacTeleopDevice(cfg) as device: while running: action = device.advance() env.step(action.repeat(num_envs, 1)) # Explicit rebase into robot base frame with IsaacTeleopDevice(cfg) as device: while running: robot_T_world = get_robot_base_transform() action = device.advance(target_T_world=robot_T_world) env.step(action.repeat(num_envs, 1)) """

 def __del__(self): """Clean up resources when the object is destroyed.""" if hasattr(self, "_command_handler"): self._command_handler.cleanup() if hasattr(self, "_anchor_manager"): self._anchor_manager.cleanup() def __str__(self) -> str: """Returns a string containing information about the IsaacTeleop device.""" xr_cfg = self._cfg.xr_cfg msg = f"IsaacTeleop Device: {self.__class__.__name__}\n" msg += f"\tAnchor Position: {xr_cfg.anchor_pos}\n" msg += f"\tAnchor Rotation: {xr_cfg.anchor_rot}\n" if xr_cfg.anchor_prim_path is not None: msg += f"\tAnchor Prim Path: {xr_cfg.anchor_prim_path} (Dynamic Anchoring)\n" else: msg += "\tAnchor Mode: Static (Root Level)\n" msg += f"\tSim Device: {self._cfg.sim_device}\n" msg += f"\tApp Name: {self._cfg.app_name}\n" msg += "\t----------------------------------------------\n" msg += "\tAvailable Commands:\n" callbacks = self._command_handler.callbacks start_avail = "START" in callbacks stop_avail = "STOP" in callbacks reset_avail = "RESET" in callbacks msg += f"\t\tStart Teleoperation: {'registered' if start_avail else 'not registered'}\n" msg += f"\t\tStop Teleoperation: {'registered' if stop_avail else 'not registered'}\n" msg += f"\t\tReset Environment: {'registered' if reset_avail else 'not registered'}\n" return msg def __enter__(self) -> IsaacTeleopDevice: """Enter the context manager and prepare the IsaacTeleop session.
 Builds the retargeting pipeline and attempts to acquire OpenXR handles from Kit's XR bridge extension.
 If the handles are not yet available (e.g. the user has not clicked "Start AR"), session creation is deferred and will be retried automatically on each :meth:`advance` call.
 Returns: Self for context manager protocol. """ self._session_lifecycle.start() return self def __exit__(self, exc_type, exc_val, exc_tb): """Exit the context manager and clean up the IsaacTeleop session.""" self._anchor_manager.cleanup() self._session_lifecycle.stop(exc_type, exc_val, exc_tb) return False

 [docs] def reset(self) -> None: """Reset the device state.
-Resets the XR anchor synchronizer if present. """ self._anchor_manager.reset()
+Resets the XR anchor synchronizer and schedules a ``reset`` :class:`~isaacteleop.retargeting_engine.interface.execution_events.ExecutionEvents` for the next pipeline step so that all retargeters reinitialize their cross-step state. """ self._anchor_manager.reset() self._session_lifecycle.request_reset()

 [docs] def add_callback(self, key: str, func: Callable) -> None: """Add a callback function for teleop commands.
 Args: key: The command type to bind to.
 Valid values are "START", "STOP", "RESET", and "R". func: The function to call when the command is received.
 Should take no arguments. """ self._command_handler.add_callback(key, func)